What is a heat dome? Why the Pacific Northwest is seeing all-time high temps

 — Scott Duncan (@ScottDuncanWX) June 25, 2021

 Is the current heat dome due to global warming?
 With the region seeing once-in-a-millennium highs, it’s reasonable to assume so.
-It will be a little while before scientists will be able to say for sure, but many have already theorized that the jet stream Ω warping could be due to the increasing temperatures in the arctic.
+It will be a little while before scientists can say for sure, but many have already theorized that the jet stream omega warping could be due to the increasing temperatures in the arctic.

 To put climate extremes into perspective we measure against the average.
 The sigma is the standard deviation of a normal distribution of expected values.
 In this case the heat dome sigma max is 4.4 – that means it's outside of 99.99% of expected values or a 1/10,000+ chance (1/2) pic.twitter.com/8raIMAngkg